 How much does it cost?

-The visa application fee is non-returnable, whatever the consul's decision.
+The visa application fee is non-refundable, regardless of the consul's decision.

-• the spouse of a Polish citizen, his minor direct descendant or his spouse's minor direct descendant, his spouse's direct ascendant or direct ascendant, if the ascendant or descendant is dependent on the Polish citizen or his spouse
+2. No consular fee is charged for the acceptance and processing of a visa application, nor for the re-examination fee of a visa application submitted by the spouse of a Polish citizen, their minor direct descendant or the minor direct descendant of their spouse, their direct ascendant or the direct ascendant of their spouse, if the ascendant or descendant is dependent on the Polish citizen or their spouse.

 What is the waiting time?